revou-fsse-1/w0-my-profile-gildawidi/README.md

 My name is Gilda Widi

-Born and raised in Pontianak, West Kalimantan
+Born and raised in Pontianak, West Kalimantan, Indonesia.